Jutho/Strided.jl/README.md

 `mul!`, `rmul!` or `lmul!`) are however overloaded by relying on the optimized yet generic `map!` implementation.

-Vice versa, `StridedView`s can currently only be created from `DenseArray` (typically just `Array` in Julia Base).
-While other `StridedArray`s, e.g. strided `SubArray`s or `ReshapedArray`s, could in principle be converted to `StridedView`, this is currently not supported.
-It is better to first wrap the parent array in a `StridedView` and only then apply slicing, reshaping and permuting dimension.
+`StridedView`s can currently only be created with certainty from `DenseArray` (typically just `Array` in Julia Base).
+For `Base.SubArray` or `Base.ReshapedArray` instances, the `StridedView` constructor will first act on the underlying parent array, and then try to mimic the corresponding view or reshape operation using `sview` and `sreshape`.
+These, however, are more limited then their Base counterparts (because they need to guarantee that the result still has a strided memory layout with respect to the new dimensions), so an error can result. `Base.ReinterpretArray` is currently not supported.

 Note again that, unlike `StridedArray`s, `StridedView`s behave lazily (i.e. still produce a view on the same parent array) under `permutedims` and regular indexing with ranges.